 Perk: You’re only steps away from the State Capitol building.
 Stop in for a tour.

-One step into the Ragged Edge Coffee House and you realize it’s much more than a place to grab a traditional cup of coffee.
-The pet-friendly coffee house features a wall-to-wall art gallery featuring rotating local artists, a cozy atmosphere, and a large menu of food items, specialty coffees, and teas.
+One step into The Ragged Edge Coffee House and you realize it’s much more than a place to grab a traditional cup of coffee.
+The pet-friendly coffee house features a wall-to-wall art gallery featuring a rotating roster of local artists, a cozy atmosphere, and a large menu of food items, specialty coffees, and teas.

 Perk: The outside garden is an industrial oasis away from the hustle and bustle of downtown.

-Perk: In addition to rich coffee, the Ugly Mug offers a variety of food items, including arepas, which is a Venezuelan favorite.
+Perk: In addition to rich coffee, the Ugly Mug offers a variety of food items, including arepas – a Venezuelan favorite.

-Fresh Grounds Coffeehouse & Cafe is the gathering place where guests enjoy great coffee and smiling faces.
-Each weekend they feature live music and daily guests can visit the Sans Moco Gallery upstairs.
+Fresh Grounds Coffeehouse & Café is the gathering place where guests enjoy great coffee, specialty drinks, and smiling faces.
+Each weekend they feature live music and daily guests can visit the Sans Moco Gallery & Studio upstairs.

 Perk: The gallery exhibits art from local and regional artisans.